AndersDeath/diary2/000-current.md

 # 30 March - Thursday - Yerevan - 182 day of immigration

 Today I had several important calls including conversation with NN bank.
 I tried to express myself well.
 Also I had several conversations with DR SMILE's people.
 I went for a walk to the city center.
 It was hard because I didn't want to do it.
+Also I watched a lot of videos about drug addicted people.